mohangurzu/gurzu_exam/README.md

 for people to browse, where on the right side of the screen should display a cart that show a list of selected mobiles.

 > Read the instruction carefully.
-We recommend going through the [FAQs](#faqs) section if candidate have any
-> any confusion regarding the task.
+We recommend going through the [FAQs](#faqs) section if candidate have any confusion regarding the task.
 Always feel free to ask us if you have any confusion outside [FAQs](#faqs).

 ##### We would like to view the changes on the codebase over time.
 During all development please make regular commits while working on this app.